mhmdaskari/EEG_DL_Classification/README.md

 # EEG_DL_Classification
-Implementation of Naive CNN, Naive LSTM, GAN + CNN, and CNN + LSTM in TensorFlow for EEG-based task classification.
+This repository inlcudes our implementation of Naive CNN, Naive LSTM, GAN + CNN, and CNN + LSTM in TensorFlow for EEG-based task classification.